 This is an attitude shared by many Eagles, who excel at preparation and hard work.
-Afrika’s words share shades of fellow Eagles like Peyton Manning or Cat Osterman, who know that in order to succeed, you have to first put in the work.
+Afrika’s words share shades of fellow Eagles like the meticulous preparer and NFL legend Peyton Manning or USA Softball pitching legend and Olympic gold medalist Cat Osterman, who know that in order to succeed, you have to first put in the work.

 As Afrika so simply put it, “There is no shortcut to success.”

-Despite all of his major injuries and setbacks, Afrika still took claim as the all-time scoring record for South African rugby scoring, a feat that surely required an optimistic and driven outlook– rooted in a hard work ethic, which are all keys to the Eagle’s mindset.
+Despite all of his major injuries and setbacks, Afrika still took claim as the all-time scoring record holder for South African rugby, a feat that surely required an optimistic and driven outlook– rooted in a hard work ethic, which are all building blocks of the Eagle’s mindset.

-Eagle athletes are capable of getting large amounts of work done through their ability to know how to work effectively, and Afrika has no doubt had to do just that in order to achieve all that he has in his career.
+Eagle athletes are capable of getting large amounts of work done through their ability to know how to work effectively and efficently, and Afrika has no doubt had to do just that in order to achieve all that he has in his career.